satheeshnarasimman/esg_investments/README.md

 ## Plot interpretation
 - Find on the tkinter dashboard, by running it.

-## Conclusion
-- What is the most promising portfolio to invest in?

 ## How to run the panel dashboard?
 - Download the file to the local machine and run the following command on the Jupyter Lab terminal to view the interactive plot:
-- "panel serve dashboard.ipynb --log-level debug --show"
+- "panel serve esg_analysis.ipynb --log-level debug --show"

+## Conclusion
+- Refer to the product_vision readme file.

 ## Difficulties faced
 - The graphs dont display properly on the Panel dashboard.
 However, the plot is clean individually.
+- Lack of complete (free) ESG data of countries from 2010- 2019

 ## Contributors
 - Austin Avent